 A: I’m afraid that there are a few things that you must, by law, say aloud in your wedding ceremony.
 But don’t worry, I’m there to help you and I will also make sure you have a chance to practise at the rehearsal.
 One thing you must say is “I do” (but you can both say it together).
 That’s after I ask you: “Do you declare before me, and before your witnesses, that you come here voluntarily, and without reservation, and that you are free by law to be married to each other today?”
-The next thing you must say is one compulsory sentence for your wedding vows, which you can repeat after me, if that’s easier: “I call upon the persons here present to witness that I, your name take you, partner’s name, to be my lawful wedded wife (or husband)” I can go slowly and divide the words up into small parcels so that you feel confident.
-Anyway, even if you do break down, so do lots of other brides and grooms who get carried away with all the emotion of this moment.
+The next thing you must say is one compulsory sentence for your wedding vows, which you can repeat after me, if that’s easier: “I call upon the persons here present to witness that I, your name take you, partner’s name, to be my lawful wedded wife (or husband or spouse)” I can go slowly and divide the words up into small parcels so that you feel confident.
+Anyway, even if you do break down, so do lots of other couples who get carried away with all the emotion of this moment.
 You can feel sure that all of your guests are there to support you.

 Q: I get asked this question a lot.
 It usually starts with “We only want a short wedding, with no frills and very few guests.
 Can you just “do the legals” and how long will it take?”
 (The other part of this enquiry is often “and how much do you charge?”)

 A: I suppose I don’t like the bluntness of the question, so I start by trying to find out if there is a reason behind it.
 However, the short answer is that there are some legally mandated steps and words in a wedding ceremony as laid out in the Marriage Act 1961 and Marriage Regulations 1963.
 If that is all that is done and said, the ceremony itself would be about 10 minutes long.